vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/interface/icon.md

   - interface
 ---

-The entire theme has added FontClass format icon support in mutiple places.
+The entire theme adds FontClass format icon support in mutiple places.

 You can use iconfont and fontawesome to add icons to your project.